Expat Exchange

 Expats, digital nomads and retirees living in Cambodia responded:

 "Life in Cambodia is not always easy but in time you can learn to cope with the various problems that crop up and find an acceptable level of satisfaction.
 The occurrence of COVIC restrictions have added to the problem for everyone and have made family visits to my family in UK and my wife's family in Vietnam almost impossible but we have access to telephone and social media that has helped to keep in touch.
 The particular problems are that my mother and my mother-in-law are both very elderly and not in the best of health.
-In the event of serious illnesss or worse we have extremely difficult decisions to make," wrote one expat in Phnom Penh.
+In the event of serious illnesss or worse we have extremely difficult decisions to make," explained one expat living in Phnom Penh.

 Answer this Question